Super League launch brings focus on Caf's finances

 "Immediately [after] our proposal was tendered on 12 May, the general secretary requested that our proposal should be withdrawn as it was going to raise a 'political storm' among Caf members," Kamanga wrote.

-The letter, which the BBC has had access to, went on to argued that it was "clear" that the Caf secretariat "overstepped their mandate by excluding our proposal".
+The letter, which the BBC has had access to, went on to argue that it was "clear" the Caf secretariat "overstepped their mandate by excluding our proposal".

 The Faz protest has been to no avail, however, with Mosengo-Omba rejecting it on technical grounds.